Summary

 Contents

-They consist of social security contributions, levies and various allowances.
+Non-wage labour costs consist of social security contributions, levies and voluntary allowances.
 As they increase total wage costs, they are also known as indirect labour costs.
-Compared to other EU member states, Germany’s non-wage labour costs are below average*.
+Compared to other EU member states, Germany’s non-wage labour costs were slightly below average in 2024.

 Employee costs must be taken into account in budget planning.
 Not only do you need to plan for gross wages, but you also need to consider various additional costs such as social security and other special allowances.
 These are all part of a company’s labour costs: